12 questions to help you assess how well you're managing your digital sales channel

 The intersection of business and technology.

-Written by Charles Allen who lives and works in Hong Kong.
+Written by Charles Allen who lives and works in Singapore.

 Until recently, Machine Learning was in the domain of Computer Scientists and ML Specialists.
 It's not today.
 It's now in the domain of Engineering and companies should be seeking-out opportunities everywhere to take advantage of it.